tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 ```

 The "utterances" are the things a user can say to trigger the intent, after the
 "Alexa, ask _Invocation Name_."
-This becomes "Alexa, ask Hathi about the
+This becomes "Alexa, ask Hathi for the printer
-printer." or "Alexa, ask Hathi for the printer status."
+status," or "Alexa, ask Hathi about the printer."

 ```
 PrinterStatusIntent printer status